 Markowitz's theory was developed during the 1960s, in the capital asset pricing model (CAPM - 'cap-emm'), of Sharpe, Lintner and Mossin (William Sharpe (1964), John Lintner (1965), Jan Mossin (1966); Jack Treynor (1961, 1962)).
 In CAPM, one looks at the excess of a particular stock over that of the market overall, and the risk (as measured by volatility), and seeks to obtain the maximum return for a given risk (or minimum risk for a given return), which will hold on the efficient frontier.
-The relevant mathematics involves Linear Regression in Statistics, and Linear Programming in Operational Research (OR).
+The relevant mathematics involves Linear Regression in Statistics, and Linear Programming in Operagins of modern finance, translated and with a commentary; foreword by Paul A. Samuelson.
+Princeton UP, 2006.

+tional Research (OR).